“I cannot forecast to you the action of Russia. It is a riddle wrapped in a mystery inside an enigma.”

 The Broadcast That Shaped a Perception

 Winston Churchill delivered his famous assessment during a radio broadcast on October 1, 1939.
 At the time, he was not yet Prime Minister but had returned to government as First Lord of the Admiralty.
 The world was grappling with immense uncertainty.
 Nazi Germany had just invaded Poland, officially starting World War II.
 However, the Soviet Union’s actions created even deeper confusion.
 Just weeks earlier, the Soviets had signed the shocking Molotov-Ribbentrop Pact, a non-aggression treaty with their ideological enemy, Nazi Germany.
-Subsequently, they joined the invasion of Poland from the east.
+Subsequently, they invaded Poland from the east.

 Unpacking the Puzzle: Riddle, Mystery, and Enigma